Transfer Acorns to Charles Schwab

 Possible Cost of Switching

-Schwab doesn’t charge commissions on most US-listed stocks and ETFs, but selling other assets might have fees.
-There could also be a fee for a medallion signature guarantee.
+Schwab does not charge commissions for most U.S. stocks and ETFs, but selling other assets can cost money.
+You may also pay for the medallion signature guarantee.

 How Long Does an Account Transfer Take?

-Transferring from Acorns to Schwab might take a few weeks due to the paperwork involved.
-Going the other way might take a similar time because of selling assets, waiting for trades to settle, moving cash to a bank account, and finally transferring to Acorns.
+A transfer from Acorns to Schwab can take a few weeks because of the paperwork.
+Going from Schwab to Acorns can take a similar time because you must sell assets, wait for settlement, move cash to a bank, and then send it to Acorns.